What is a HIPAA Security Risk Assessment?

 These security safeguards must protect the confidentiality, integrity, and availability of electronic protected health information (ePHI). ePHI is any protected health information that is created, stored, transmitted, or received in any electronic format.

-According to guidance issued by the Department of Health and Human Services (HHS), the scope of security risk analysis includes potential risks and vulnerabilities to the confidentiality, availability, and integrity of all ePHI that an organization:
+According to guidance issued by the Department of Health and Human Services (HHS), the scope of security risk assessment includes potential risks and vulnerabilities to the confidentiality, availability, and integrity of all ePHI that an organization:

 - Maintains; and